 While others may utter the word tourist with a hint of disdain, nothing could be further from Tony’s heart.
 He welcomes visitors to Palm Springs like a gracious host ushering them into his home.
 That’s because it IS his home.
 “I’ve lived here my whole life.
 I’m kind of a true desert rat.”

-Torres swells with pride as he describes the Inland Empire.
+Torres swells with pride as he describes the desert.
 “It’s pretty heavenly,” he narrates.
 “When people visit, they can take it all in.
 You can do a little bit of shopping, and a LOT of eating.”

 But veer not; you won’t be riding blind.
 Tony prides himself on being a savvy guide who helps you ride with pride.
 “We’re big on sending people out the door wanting them to come back with a big smile on their face.
 We kinda play the concierge and provide them with a map of nearby routes, y’know, where to go, where to eat.
 I like to recommend a lot of my favorite places around town: restaurants and great scenic routes to check out.”

 Those routes will invariably feature another of Torres’ passions.
 “I’m kind of a big fan of architecture,” he explains, noting of his hometown, “It’s a modernist Mecca.”